udexon/PhosPay/README.md

 As such, our project should satisfy both criteria above to be credible.

-The breakthrough in PhosPay is a result of eliminating the conventional Unix style user ID and applying asymetric cryptography in completely novel ways.
+The breakthrough in PhosPay is a result of:
+- eliminating the conventional Unix style user ID, and
+- applying asymetric cryptography in completely novel ways.